 Only Me: This option allows you to post stuff to your Timeline that is visible only to you.
 Posts with the audience of Only Me will appear in your News Feed but not your friends' feeds.
 If you tag someone in an Only Me post, they will be able to see the post.

 Custom: When you choose Custom, you can selectively share something with specific people, or hide it from specific people.
 You can also share with specific friend lists if you’ve set them up, such as Family or Best Friends, or hide posts from your Co-Workers list.
 Custom also provides the option to share with groups or networks you belong to.

-This option lets you post things to your friends on Facebook.
+The Friends option in your audience selector lets you share things with your friends on Facebook.
 If anyone else is tagged in a post, it becomes Friends (+) because the audience expands to include the tagged person and their friends.

 If you don't want your photo or post to be visible to the friends of the people you tag, you can adjust this setting.
-Simply click on the audience selector next to the story, select Custom, and uncheck the Friends of those tagged box.
+Click the audience selector next to the story, select Custom, and uncheck the Friends of those tagged box.